City profile

 Berlin, is the capital city of Germany, housing 3.8 million people, and known to be a very vibrant and cultural city.
 The city is best known for its striking contrasts due to the intermingling of past and present, infused with various cultures.
 Berlin is famous for its historical significance, as the site of key events during World War II and the Cold War.
 The impact of these events still permeates through the urban fabric, giving rise to the varying character and design of different districts.

-Berlin excels in Urban Management and Liveability but faces challenges in Investor Attractiveness and Assets.
+Berlin excels in Urban Management and Governance and Liveability and Loveability but faces challenges in Investor Attractiveness and Assets and Infrastructure.

 The city has a well-perceived reputation for efficiency and innovation, particularly in sustainable practices such as extensive recycling programs and significant investments in green spaces like the Tiergarten and other parks such as the former Tempelhof airfield or the Gleisdreieckpark, which improve the city’s environmental footprint and urban quality of life.
 The city’s open and inclusive atmosphere and walkability, combined with a rich historical narrative and a vibrant arts and music scene, make it an attractive destination for international residents and tourists.
 Berlin is a polycentric city with distinct neighborhoods called ‘Kiez’ that anticipate the concept of the 15 minute city.
 As part of the energy and mobility transition the city invests into bike infrastructure and prides itself with a great public transport system.